KozGit/DOOM-3-BFG-VR/README.txt

 New in 0.22:
 	REALLY fix loading saved games from other versions and mods.
 	ATI / AMD graphics card support.
+	Voice command for "fists" has changed to "weapon fists" to prevent false recognitions. vr_voiceMinVolume console variable to prevent false recognitions.
 	Scaled ammo, weapons, and keycards to correct sizes.
-	Option to use floor height.
+	Option to use floor height and other view heights.
 	World Scale option.
 	vr_chibi head scale console command.
 	More laser sight options.